The Fault in Our Stars: Hindi-language film

 In August 2014, India's Fox Star Studios announced it would adapt the novel into an Indian Hindi-language film, with the working title of Kizie Aur Manny.
 Producer Karan Johar was supposed to produce the film but eventually backed out.
 Filming began in July 2018, in Jamshedpur, with first-time director Mukesh Chhabra guiding lead actor Sushant Singh Rajput (in his final film role) and lead actress Sanjana Sanghi (in her film debut).
 This adaptation ages up the characters and changes the main setting to India.
-The title of the movie was later changed to Dil Bechara (The Helpless Heart) and is named after one of the original songs written for the movie that the director felt summed up the message of the film.
+The title of the movie was later changed to Dil Bechara ("The Helpless Heart") and is named after one of the original songs written for the movie that the director felt summed up the message of the film.
 Music composer A. R. Rahman has composed the background music and songs of the movie.

 The film was scheduled to be released on May 8, 2020, after having been initially scheduled in November 2019, but was later postponed due to the COVID-19 pandemic in India.
 It was released on July 24, 2020, on Disney+ Hotstar and was met with mainly positive reviews.

 Stage play

-In 2017, Green authorized a stage play adaptation of the book.
+In 2017, Green authorized an amateur stage play adaptation of the book.
 The play was written by theatre director Tobin Strader of Brebeuf Jesuit Preparatory School in Indianapolis and four students at the high school.
 It was performed in 2019.